29th May 2019 Artists & Archivists #3: A dialogue on Artists, archivists and other researchers in their research approaches, methods and results.

-This third edition of Artists & Archivists is initiated and hosted by the Reinwardt Academy (the academy for heritage research and education, part of the Amsterdam University of the Arts).
-After an introduction by artist Arnoud Holleman and Reinwardt lector Hester Dibbits, visitors can join one of four roundtables (for descriptions, see below, you can choose your table on the spot).
+This third edition of Artists & Archivists was initiated and hosted by the Reinwardt Academy (the academy for heritage research and education, part of the Amsterdam University of the Arts).
+After an introduction by artist Arnoud Holleman and Reinwardt lector Hester Dibbits, visitors joined one of the four roundtables (see below).

 Arnoud Holleman is an artist, writer and research member of LAPS, Rietveld Academy.